oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-vision-train/ai-vision-train-model.md

     This is showing it is **NORMAL\-BREAST** with **76% confidence**.

-    **Please Note:** As an alternative you can create a bucket upload the testing images to that bucket, get the par url and use **Object storage** radio button, this will also bring same result but request JSON will change for input source element.
+    > **Note:**  As an alternative you can create a bucket upload the testing images to that bucket, get the par url and use **Object storage** radio button, this will also bring same result but request JSON will change for input source element.

 ## Task 4: Review Request and Response JSON